Vengeance (2006): Aftermath

-On the July 3 episode of Raw, a triple threat match was booked between Rob Van Dam, Edge, and John Cena for the WWE title, after Van Dam made the stipulation.
-Edge, as part of scripted events, defeated both Van Dam and Cena to become the new WWE champion, after pinning Van Dam.
-The following night on ECW on Sci Fi, Van Dam lost the ECW title to The Big Show, after the Big Show received assistance from Paul Heyman, who declined to make the three-count for Van Dam, but instead gave the pinfall to the Big Show.
+On the July 3 episode of Raw, a triple threat match was booked between Rob Van Dam, Edge, and John Cena for the WWE Championship, after Van Dam made the stipulation.
+Edge defeated both Van Dam and Cena to become the new WWE Champion, after pinning Van Dam.
+The following night on ECW on Sci Fi, Van Dam lost the ECW World Championship to Big Show, after Big Show received assistance from Paul Heyman, who declined to make the three-count for Van Dam, but instead gave the pinfall to Big Show.
 Later on WWE's official website, it was announced that Heyman suspended Van Dam for 30 days without giving a reason.
 This angle was written after WWE suspended Van Dam for his recent drug possession arrest.

-The following month at Saturday Night's Main Event XXXIII, a title match was scheduled between Edge and Cena.
+The following month at Saturday Night's Main Event XXXIII, a WWE Championship match was scheduled between Edge and Cena.
 Cena won the match by disqualification, after Lita interfered on behalf of Edge.
-A singles match was booked between Edge and Cena for the WWE title at Summerslam, with the stipulation that if Edge disqualified himself, he would have lost the WWE title.
+A singles match was booked between Edge and Cena for the WWE Championship at SummerSlam, with the stipulation that if Edge disqualified himself, he would have lost the WWE Championship.
 At SummerSlam, Edge retained the title after he hit Cena with a pair of brass knuckles, this occurred when the referee was not looking.

 In a July Saturday Night's Main Event XXXIII, DX defeated the Spirit Squad in a 5-on-2 elimination match.
 The McMahons (Vince and Shane) continued their feud with DX, as they became frustrated with DX's antics.
 McMahon scheduled a tag team match, where he would team up with Shane to take on DX at SummerSlam in August.
 Before the match got underway at SummerSlam, the Spirit Squad, Mr. Kennedy, William Regal, Finlay, and The Big Show all interfered on behalf of the McMahons.
 DX, however, won the match.

 The 2006 Vengeance was the last in a three-year stretch of being a Raw-exclusive PPV, as following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued.
 It would also be the final PPV to be promoted solely as Vengeance until the 2011 event, as the 2007 event was a joint PPV titled Vengeance: Night of Champions, which was both the final Vengeance event until 2011 and the inaugural Night of Champions event.
 It was also the final brand-exclusive Vengeance until the 2021 event, which was held exclusively for the NXT brand.
+Vengeance would return to the now-renamed Spectrum Center as Vengeance Day event on February 4, 2023.